logseq/docs/db-version-changes.md

 * Pdf annotations [have a tag](./db-version.md#more-new-tags).
 This allows annotations to be viewed across pdfs and to have custom views of annotations while using the pdf viewer.
 * Markdown syntax for blocks e.g. a heading or quote is no longer visible or editable.
 Removing a block's heading is done by right-click on a block and choosing the crossed out H icon.
 * Slides have been removed as a feature and we can support it as 3rd party plugin.
+* Excalidraw e.g. `/draw` is no longer a built-in feature and will hopefully be moved to a plugin.

 WIP changes:
 * RTC a.k.a.
 DB version sync will be enabled later.